niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 In both cases, you can either indicate a specific file in the command line, or point towards a directory where there are multiple of those files.
 If you specify multiple input files, ``ABIN LAUNCHER`` will create the input files and launch the jobs corresponding to each geometry-configuration combination.
 For example, if you have 5 geometry files and 3 configuration files, you will end up with 15 launched jobs on your cluster.

-Note that by default, every input file that has been successfully "treated" by ``ABIN LAUNCHER`` will be archived in a ``Launched`` directory created in the same directory as the input files.
+By default, every input file that has been *successfully* processed by ``ABIN LAUNCHER`` will be **archived** in a ``Launched`` directory created in the same directory as the input files.
 This has been designed this way so that you can repeatedly use the same directory as "source" for those input files without repeating jobs.
 If you want to turn off this behavior, you can use the ``-km / --keep_mol`` and/or ``-kc / --keep_cf`` optional subcommands to keep the geometry files and/or the configuration files, respectively.

 Other arguments
 ---------------